*This Jordan Itinerary has been updated on 25th April 2019 to match the most recent information!

 The perfect Jordan Itinerary would be 7 days long.
-It is the perfect amount of time to see all the most important sights and do not rush them.
-If you are visiting only to see Petra, then 3 days would be enough.
+It is the perfect amount of time to do all the most important sightseeing in Jordan and do not rush it.
+If you are visiting Jordan only to see Petra, then 3 days would be enough.
 However, we highly recommend not to miss Wadi Rum as well!
 It is the most spectacular place we have ever been to!
-You could spend 10 days in Jordan as well and have a day extra around Petra and a day extra in Wadi Rum, which would make your trip very relaxed and without any rush at all.
+Also, it was the highlight of our trip to Jordan.
+You could spend 10 days in Jordan as well and have a day extra around Petra and a day extra in Wadi Rum.
+It would make your trip to Jordan very relaxed and without any rush at all.

 Central Market is a place to go shopping for fresh fruit, juices, cheeses, hummus, pancakes and see feel the Arab market vibe.
 You can purchase spices and teas to bring back home as well as some nice souvenirs.

 Rainbow Street is where you will find the nicest rooftop restaurants and pubs.
 Rainbow street is a great photography spot and a place to enjoy your morning coffee.